RainerAtSpirit/raineratspirit.github.com/_posts/2013-02-21-durandal-meets-sharepoint-2013.md

 ![Creating an App module](/img/2013-02-21--FirstStab.jpg)

-Not that bad for a first stab I'd say, but there's still room for improvement.
-First Durandal's navigation bar is overlaying the default SharePoint navigation and second the app is in its developer mode.
-That means that all AMD files will be served individually.
-In addition we are getting a whole amount of logging messages in our console.
+Not that bad for a first stab I'd say, you've reached Durandal's development mode.
+All AMD files will be served individually and in addition we are getting a whole amount of logging messages in our console.
+That's the place where later down the road you'd spend most of your time, so make yourself familiar.
+ Today we simply heading forward to production, but before we do that let's to make a small adjustment to Durandal's navigation bar because it's overlaying the default SharePoint navigation.
 If you are already familiar with Durandal's app structure the next two steps are obvious.
 If not here are some readings that get you started